naveen199217/terraform-new/AWS-Key Pair Generation.md

-## Creating Key Pair and using the Key to Create an EC2 Instance
+## Creating Key Pair and passing the key when Creating an EC2 Instance

 ### Task-1: Creating Key-Pair
 ```